Ru5ty0ne/popcorn_cli/README.md

 `>popcorn movie tt0485947 --resolution 1080p`

-Show list of avalible resolutions for the first episode in first season of "Loki" series:
+Show list of available resolutions for the first episode in first season of "Loki" series:

 `>popcorn show tt9140554 --season 1 --episode 1`